swami84/rest_review_nlp/readme.md

 ### Data

-Restaurant data is acquired on census block groups based on high foot traffic data
+* Restaurant data is acquired on census block groups based on high foot traffic data

-Reviews are scraped from maps and only 80% of reviews are taken where total reviews > 500
+* Reviews are scraped from maps and only 80% of reviews are taken where total reviews > 500

+* The review scraper was based out of [Gaspa93's repo](https://github.com/gaspa93/googlemaps-scraper)

+* Restaurants with 'Hotel' , 'Inn', 'Plaza' or 'Intercontinental' in their name were omitted due to scraping errors